 The NICU contains many machines and other types of equipment used to care for sick babies with many different problems.
 These machines seem less intimidating when you understand how they can help your baby.
-Following is a list of some of the special equipment and procedures that most babies in the NICU will have.
+Below is a list of some of the special equipment that you may notice in the NICU.

 The Giraffe Omnibed can work either as an open bed with a warming device above the baby or as an incubator (closed bed) that heats up the air and surfaces around the baby to keep him or her warm.
 Most babies are admitted to this type of bed and remain on it for most of their time in the NICU.
 There are portholes in the sides of the incubator to provide access for you and NICU personnel to care for your baby.
 The top of the Omnibed can be raised quickly to make your baby more accessible but still keep them warm.
 The bed has a probe that is placed on your baby's skin to help monitor temperature.
 The bed will be kept in the closed position most of the time to provide the best temperature regulation for your baby.